sparkflows/sparkflows-docs/docs/troubleshooting/running-workflows.rst

 Fire submits Spark jobs to the cluster.
 The spark driver, posts certain results back to the Fire server to be displayed to the user.

-The cause of this error is that the postback-url has been set incorrectly - http://10.125.221.72:8080/messageFromSparkJob
+The cause of this error is that the postback-url has not been set correctly - ``http://10.125.221.72:8080/messageFromSparkJob``

 There could be following issues with the URL::

   The machine name/IP is wrong.
+It has to be the machine on which Fire is running.

   The port number is wrong.
 Fire server is running on another port on the machine.